Cellular protrusion mediated long-range cell-to-cell communication

-The Eom lab is interested in discovering the cellular and molecular mechanisms of long-range intercellularcommunication mediated by specialized cellular projections (non-conventional protrusions) including a novel signaling projection called airinemes.
+The research goal of the Eom lab is to discover the cellular and molecular mechanisms of long-range intercellular communication mediated by a novel signaling protrusion called ‘airinemes’.

 Mechanisms underlying morphogenesis and pattern formation are one of the most critical questions in developmental biology.
-Cells acquire positional identities by communicating with cells of signaling center in a distance and interpret this information to form shape and pattern.
-Besides previously established morphogen diffusion mediated signaling, recently, the importance of other types of long-distance signaling modality that utilize direct contact through cellular projections has been emerging.
+Cells acquire positional identities by communicating with cells of the signaling center in a distance and interpret this information to form shapes and patterns.
+Long-range signaling via morphogen diffusion is relatively well established.
+However, it is still controversial since this model may lack the necessary precision and reliability.
+Recently, the importance of other types of long-distance signaling modalities utilizing direct contact through cellular projections has been emerging.
 These cellular projections are filopodia-like but considerably longer and play crucial signaling roles in various contexts.
-Nevertheless, the fundamental questions underlying the mechanisms of their regulation, delivery of signaling molecules, and targeting remain largely unknown.
+Nevertheless, the fundamental questions underlying the mechanisms of their regulation, delivery of signaling molecules, and targeting remain largely unexplored.

 We discovered a novel type of cellular projection-mediated signaling modality utilizing a distinct cellular projection, which we named “airinemes”.
 Airinemes extend up to ~250μm and last for seconds to hours depending on their target specificity.
-One striking difference between airinemes and other cellular projections is that airinemes have membrane-bound vesicles at their tips (Figure 1, arrowheads; referred as airineme vesicles), which carry Delta ligands.
+One interesting difference between airinemes and other cellular projection-mediated signaling is that airinemes have membrane-bound vesicles at their tips (Figure 1, arrowheads; referred to as airineme vesicles), which carry Delta ligands and possibly other signaling molecules.
 Airinemes are extended from xanthoblasts, undifferentiated yellow pigment cells, which play a critical role in stripe pigment pattern formation in zebrafish.
-We found that airinemes are indispensable for post-embryonic stripe formation through airineme dependent delivery of Delta ligand from xanthoblasts to target melanophores (another type of pigment cells form black strips).
-It has long been suggested that the long distance signaling between melanophores and xanthophore lineages are mediated by diffusible factors, predicted by the reaction-diffusion model.
-Nevertheless, we propose that it is mediated by direct contact-mediated signaling through airinemes.
+We found that airinemes are indispensable for post-embryonic stripe formation through airineme dependent delivery of Delta ligand from xanthoblasts to target melanophores (another type of pigment cell forms black strips).
+It has long been suggested that the long-distance signaling between melanophores and xanthophore lineages is mediated by diffusible factors, predicted by the reaction-diffusion model.
+Nevertheless, We propose that it is mediated by direct contact-mediated signaling through airinemes.

 Figure 1.
 Adult zebrafish with black stripes and light interstripes (upper).
 Time-lapse frames show xanthoblast (aox5+, green) extend airineme and the vesicle (arrowhead) is associated with a macrophage (mpeg1+, blue) (lower).

-Additionally, we found a compelling answer to the question of how airinemes are guided and targeted.
-Strikingly, we discovered that macrophages pick up the airineme vesicles from the surface of xanthoblasts, pull, drag and deposit them onto target melanophores where vesicles will later be phagocytosed by other macrophages.
-Macrophages are well known innate immune cells that clear dead cells and pathogens.
+Strikingly, we discovered that macrophages pick up the airineme vesicles from the surface of xanthoblasts, pull and deposit them onto target melanophores where vesicles will later be phagocytosed by other macrophages.
+Macrophages are well-known innate immune cells that clear dead cells and pathogens.
 Our findings show that macrophages are a key player in long-range signaling by initiating the delivery of airineme vesicles as well as terminating them by phagocytosis during adult pigment pattern formation in zebrafish.
-Intriguingly, we have observed airineme-like projections from several non-pigment cell types, and this leads us to hypothesize that airineme/macrophage-mediated signaling could be used more commonly in nature.
+Most recently, my lab has observed airineme-like projections from non-pigment cell types, thus it is possible that airineme/macrophage-mediated signaling could be a common mechanism in nature.

-- Understanding the biology of airineme extension and their cytoskeletal composition and structure
+- Understanding the biology of airineme extension and the subcellular structures of airinemes

 - Mechanisms of airineme-macrophage interaction and target recognition